Table of Contents

 Condition A > 0 & Condition B > 10 ?
 Equation 1 : Equation 2

-It is not possible to evaluate "is blank" or "is not blank" directly within a conditional equation.
+Note: Unfortunately, it is not feasible to evaluate whether a field "is blank" or "is not blank" within a conditional equation.

 {Invoice Date} > 0 ? {Invoice Date} - currentTime() : 0